 Information that we hold on you includes:

 - Information about who you are – for example, your name, date of birth and contact details

 - Information connected to your product or service with us – for example, your bank account details

-- Information about your contact with us – for example, meetings, phone calls, emails/letters
+- Information about your contact with us – for example, we may record and hold virtual or face to face meetings, phone calls, emails/letters

 - Information that is automatically collected – for example, via cookies when you visit one of our websites